voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Displaying images, videos, and other forms of multimedia are super simple in Panels.
 Panels can embed 3rd party resources like urls for respective image and video locations and they can natively load any multimedia data stored in your local directories.
-Playback of all multimedia is natively supported in panels, which makes creating cool things like instructional videos for your team and sharing them as a Panel to your working group super simple!
+Playback of all multimedia is natively supported in panels.

 Here are some examples on how to create panels that render, manipulate, and load various forms of image and video data: